 The Fordney Club's founding purpose was charitable and we have remain true to our founding principles.
 We are constantly seeking out new ways to help and better the environment that we live in.
-If you are working on some worthy projects and would like to partner with us, please contact [Name of Person In charge and Phone Number] so that we can discuss how we can help each other.
+If you are working on some worthy projects and would like to partner with us, please contact us so that we can discuss how we can help each other.

 Over time we have completed the following projects: